 How can depicting sodomy on children not meet the burden of the Miller test?

 People are actually arguing online that illustrated child porn should not be illegal.
-Many of them are contending that banning virtual child porn is an attack on Free Speech and the First Amendment.
-They will quickly point out that child porn created with a camera should be illegal because the creation of it requires the abuse of a real child.
+Many of them contend that banning virtual child porn is an attack on Free Speech and the First Amendment.
+They will quickly point out that child porn created with a camera should be illegal because it requires the abuse of a real child.
 Illustrated child porn does not require an actual real child in the creation process, so it should be allowed.

 Virtual child pornography is still pornography

-I’ll don’t understand why the CBLDF feels the obligation to defend creeps who want to read books showing children getting sodomized.
+I’ll don’t understand why the CBLDF feels obligated to defend creeps who want to read books showing children getting sodomized.
 It’s probably because no one is trying to infringe on the comic book industry’s First Amendment rights.
 You know, the very reason the CBLDF exists.